Trade restrictions have hampered understanding of the birds that spend the winter in Cuba -- including many we call "ours"

 That morning outside of Havana, we were working with Cuban ornithologist Orlando Garrido, co-author of a recently published field guide to Cuban birds.
 Having seen no Black-throated Blues thus far, I quizzed Orlando about them.
 He shook his head sadly and repeated the same lament I had heard so many times from old-timers here in the U.S.: that the North American migrants were disappearing.
 Despite an itinerary that covered a good chunk of central Cuba, we ended up counting only four Black-throated Blue Warblers the entire trip.

 What is happening to North American migrant birds wintering in Cuba?
 What habitats do they use?
 What are the population trends?
 How do they interact with resident birds?
 What is the status of Cuba’s rare endemic species?
-These excellent and critical questions go largely unanswered.

 We know so little because U.S. policy toward Cuba creates restrictions for American researchers and complications for funding organizations wishing to do work in Cuba.
 The revolution in 1959 that brought Fidel Castro into power marked the end of U.S.-Cuban relations.
 The embargo both restricts direct trade with Cuba and penalizes other countries that trade with the U.S. if they also trade with Cuba.
 Travel to Cuba by Americans is tightly controlled.
 With the disintegration of the Soviet Union (Cuba’s main trading partner) in 1989, the Cuban economy went into a tailspin, and citizens have since endured the “Special Period” of extreme austerity.